HL7/fhir-sdoh-clinicalcare/input/pagecontent/dictionary.md

 * **Profiles not shown in the DD:** Not all profiles used by an IG are included in the Data Dictionary.
 These profiles are not included in the DD because they are defined externally to this IG.

 * **Data elements not shown in the DD:** Only elements marked as "Must Support"(MS) are included in data dictionary.
-These are elements that implementers may be expected to provide meaningful support for; see [Profile-Level Conformance Expectations](conformance-profiles.html#profile-level-conformance-expectations) for more information.
+These are elements that implementers may be expected to provide meaningful support for.
 Some of the MS elements are inherited from US Core.

 Download links: